webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 ====DOM====

 The output tree - the "parse tree" is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
-It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript. <br /> The root of the tree is the "[http://www.w3.org/TR/1998/REC-DOM-Level-1-19981001/level-one-core.html#i-Document Document]" object.
+It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.

 The DOM has an almost one-to-one relation to the markup.
 For example, this markup: